- Date published

 Renovation experts at Dissing+Weitling are taking tender care of the listed 1874 Victoria greenhouse in the Botanical Gardens in Copenhagen.

-The 12-sided greenhouse will be taken down and rebuilt as an aquarium greenhouse in a new location, so that it again has a place in the gardens for Copenhageners and tourists to enjoy.
+The 12-sided greenhouse is taken down and rebuilt as an aquarium greenhouse in a new location, so that it again has a place in the gardens for Copenhageners and tourists to enjoy.

 Dissing+Weitling’s framework agreement on technical advice for the University of Copenhagen comprises renovation and rebuilding of the university's oldest building stock.
 One of the more exciting tasks is to take down, renovate and rebuild the listed Victoria greenhouse, which was originally an aquarium greenhouse when the botanical gardens were first established in Copenhagen by the brewer, J.C.
 Jacobsen.

-Our renovation experts will make sure that the greenhouse is handled and renovated very carefully, so that it can be reincarnated as a hydroponic greenhouse with modern facilities.
+Our experts make sure that the greenhouse is handled and renovated very carefully, so that it can be reincarnated as a hydroponic greenhouse with modern facilities.

 The renovation is extremely complex, and preserving this architectural pearl calls for specialist knowledge.
 In the original Victoria greenhouse, guests could experience tropical Victoria waterlilies, hence the name, in a fertile environment of water and plants.
 And this will again be possible when the building is finished in 2021.